stfc/PSyclone/doc/developers.rst

 Dofs
 ----

-The LFRic infrastracture provides a global degrees-of-freedom (dof) number from 1 to the number of dofs.
-The infrastructure also numbers dofs so that the values in a column are contiguous and their values increase in the vertical.
-Thus, given the dof numbers for the "bottom" cell, the rest of the dof numbers can be determined for the column.
-This set of dof numbers for the bottom cell is called a dofmap.
+In the LFRic infrastracture provides the degrees-of-freedom (dofs) are indexed from 1 to the total number of dofs.
+The infrastructure also indexes dofs so that the values in a column are contiguous and their values increase in the vertical.
+Thus, given the dof indices for the "bottom" cell, the rest of the dof indices can be determined for the column.
+This set of dof indices for the bottom cell is called a dofmap.

-Dofs represent fields in the mesh.
+Dofs represent a fields values in the mesh.
 Fields can either be continuous or discontinuous.
-Continuous fields have values that are coordinated between neighbouring cells (there are no discontinuities across cell boundaries).
-Dofs that represent continuous fields a shared between neighbouring cells.
+Continuous fields are so named because their values are continuous across cell boundaries.
+Dofs that represent continuous fields are shared between neighbouring cells.
 Discontinuous fields have values that are not necessarily related between neighbouring cells (there can be discontinuities between across cell boundaries).
 Dofs that represent discontinuous fields are local to a cell.

 Discontinuous Dofs
 ------------------

-A simple discontinuous dof example is given below.
+A simple example of discontinuous dofs is given below.
 In this case each cell contains 1 dof and there are 10 cells in a column.
-We only show the bottom cells and their corresponding dof values.
-As explained earlier the dof numbers increase up the column contigiously, so the dof numbered 1 has a dof in the cell above it with value 2, the cell above that has a dof with value 3 etc.
+We only show the bottom cells and their corresponding dof indices.
+As explained earlier, the dof indices increase contiguously up the column, so the cell above the cell containing dof index 1 contains dof index 2 and the cell above that contains dof index 3 etc.

 .. image:: dofs_disc_global.png
 	   :width: 120

-As discussed in the previous section, when the distributed memory option is switched on in the dynamo0.3 api (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
+As discussed in the previous section, when the distributed memory option is switched on in the Dynamo0.3 API (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
 This results in the dofs being replicated in the halo cells, resulting in a dof halo.
-As for cells, the LFRic infrastructure maintains the global dof number and adds a unique local dof number from 1 to the number of cells in each partition, including any halo dofs.
+As for cells, the LFRic infrastructure maintains the global dof indexing scheme and adds a local dof indexing scheme from 1 to the number of dofs in each partition, including any halo dofs.

-An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells being drawn in grey and halo dofs being coloured red for clarity.
-An example local partition numbering is also provided below the dofs.
-As with cells, notice the local numbering ensures that owned dofs have lower numbers than halo dofs.
+An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells drawn in grey and halo dofs coloured red.
+An example local partition indexing scheme is also provided below the dofs.
+As with cells, notice the local indexing scheme ensures that owned dofs have lower indices than halo dofs.

 .. image:: dofs_disc_distributed.png
 	   :width: 200